dortania/OpenCore-Install-Guide/post-install/security.md

 # Security

 So something that makes OpenCore truly special is how it's been built with security in mind which is quite rare especially in the hackintosh community.
-Well here we'll be talking about 2 features of OpenCore:
+Well here we'll be going through setting up FileVault and talking about 2 features of OpenCore:

 * ScanPolicy
+* Vault(work in progress)

+## FileVault Setup

+To start, you'll need the following .efi drivers:

+* VirtualSMC.efi(To be used in conjunction with VirtualSMC.kext)
+* AppleUiSupport.efi
+* AppleGenericInput.efi (UsbKbDxe.efi may work better or worse depending on the firmware)
+* FwRuntimeServices.efi

+Setting in your config.plist:

+* `UIScale` set to `02` for high resolution displays
-* Vault
+* `ProvideConsoleGOP` to YES
+* `RequestBootVarRouting` set to YES
+* `ExitBootServicesDelay` set to `5` if you recieve `Still waiting for root device` on Aptio IV firmwares(Haswell and older)

+With all this, you can proceed to enable FileVault like on a normal mac under `System Preferences -> Security & Privacy -> FileVault`

 ## Scan Policy